The 8 Steps to Trust Deed Investing with a Self-Directed IRA

 - Borrower history

 Each project underwritten is conducted under the individual state lending division regulator body where the project resides.
 Each state requires different licensing requirements and compliance that the Trust Deed Broker must continuously review to remain compliant.
-Due to Trust Deed investments being governed under the lending division throughout the Southwest states, investors should meet minimum suitability standards to invest of $70,000 household income for 2 continuous years or $250,000 net worth not including the value of a primary residence.
+Due to First Trust Deed loans being governed under the lending division throughout the Southwest states, investors should meet minimum suitability standards to invest of $70,000 household income for 2 continuous years or $250,000 net worth not including the value of a primary residence.

 Loan documentation is required to be processed by the investor for each investment selected.
 This documentation outlines all components of the project and is governed by the Mortgage Lending Division.
 A single Special Power of Attorney form is required to be notarized and provides the ability to act on the investors’ behalf in processing payments and conducting active dialog with the borrower.